U.S. Coast Survey Established

 First Practical Diving Suit

 Augustus Siebe, a German instrument maker, refines and improves previous diving suit designs and introduces the "Siebe Improved Diving Dress".
 This diving suit is the true predecessor to the famous deep-sea diving suit familiar to everybody today.
-The improved design allowed a greater freedom of movement for the diver and would be used for over a century.
+The improved design allows a greater freedom of movement for the diver and would be used for over a century.

 January 3, 1840

 First Modern Sounding

 British Royal Navy officer and polar explorer Sir James Clark Ross conducts the first open ocean deep-water sounding in 2,425 fathoms (14,450 feet or 4404 meters) in the south Atlantic ocean at at Latitude 27 S Longitude 17 W. The sounding is taken using the traditional method of lowering a hemp rope over the side of the ship.

 British naturalist Charles Darwin publishes The Structure and Distribution of Coral Reefs.
 In this work he discusses how coral atolls are formed from the subsidence and erosion of volcanic islands.
 Darwin's theory that reefs formed as the islands and surrounding areas subsided has been supported by modern investigations, and is no longer disputed.